Skip to content

 This script automatically:

-1. Detects your OS (Linux/macOS) and architecture (arm64/amd64)
+1. Detects your system (Linux/macOS) and architecture (arm64/amd64)

-2. Verifies system dependencies
+2. Checks system dependencies

 3. Downloads the latest release securely